josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

 (EmpireStateRunUp) [josevnz@dmaf5 EmpireStateRunUp]$ textual run --dev --command esru_browser
 ```

-if you check back on your console terminal, you will see any messages you sent with app.log and also the events:
+if you check back on your console terminal, you will see any messages you sent with App.log and also the events:

 ```shell
 ─────────────────────────────────────────────────────────────────────────── Client '127.0.0.1' connected ───────────────────────────────────────────────────────────────────────────